Rent can be increased by a landlord if the correct notice period is followed and certain conditions are met. Rent can also be reduced.

 For both fixed-term and periodic tenancies, landlords can only increase rent:

-• 12 months after the date the tenancy started
+• 12 months after the tenancy start date

-• provided the increase is not within 12 months from when the last increase took effect.
+• if the increase is not within 12 months from the last rent increase

 Landlords must give the correct notice and meet certain conditions.